 Kidney Stone Treatment at Mount Sinai

-Michael Palese, MD, Director of Minimally Invasive Surgery at Mount Sinai, heads up the Mount Sinai Kidney Stone Disease Program.
-He and his team utilize a variety of procedures to remove kidney stones based on stone size and type, a patient’s unique health profile, and his or her preferences for intervention.
+Mantu Gupta, MD is Director, Kidney Stone Disease Program at the Mount Sinai Health System.
+He and his team utilize a variety of procedures to remove kidney stones based on stone size and type, a patient's unique health profile, and his or her preferences for intervention.
+Dr. Gupta also employs a nutritional, holistic and preventive approach to the management of stone disease to ensure comprehensive and personalized care.
 Treatments may include:

 Extracorporeal Shock Wave Lithrotripsy (ESWL) is a process of stone crushing in which a high-energy shock wave generated by a high-voltage energy source crushes the kidney stone into particles which are then passed in the urine.
 Mount Sinai established one of the first lithotripsy centers in New York City more than 15 years ago.
 Our center allows patients to receive the benefits of one of the most advanced shock wave machines available.
 This new generation of machines improves the quality of the image of the stone and decreases the amount of time required to treat it.
 Lithotripsy is a non-surgical procedure with minimized risks that allows most patients to be treated on an outpatient basis.
 If hospital stays are required, they are generally brief.